midhunkalarikkal/FullDomain/Notes/MongoDB.md

 12. explain() - Returns information on the query execution of various methods.

 13. find() - Performs a query on a collection or a view and returns a cursor object.
+And it returns a cursor.

 14. findAndModify() - It provides a way to automatically update and return the document eg : db.collection.findAndModify({ query: <query>, sort: <sort>, update: <update>, options: <options> });